-ACEC’s geographic service area includes approximately 2,500 square miles in parts of 12 central Wisconsin counties (Adams, Columbia, Dane, Dodge, Green Lake, Jefferson, Marquette, Portage, Sauk, Waupaca, Waushara and Wood.)
+Our geographic service area includes approximately 2,500 square miles in parts of 12 central Wisconsin counties (Adams, Columbia, Dane, Dodge, Green Lake, Jefferson, Marquette, Portage, Sauk, Waupaca, Waushara and Wood.)
+We have offices in Friendship, Pardeeville, and Wautoma and are governed by a member-elected, seven-person board of directors.

-Adams-Columbia Electric Cooperative is a community-focused electric cooperative created to efficiently deliver affordable, reliable, and sustainable energy to more than 39,458 homes, businesses, farms, and schools.
-Adams-Columbia Electric Cooperative is led by and belongs to the communities we serve.
+We’re a community-focused electric cooperative created to efficiently deliver affordable, reliable, and sustainable energy to more than 39,458 homes, businesses, farms, and schools.
+We are led by and belong to the communities we serve.

 Adams-Columbia was formed in 1987 following the successful merger between the former Adams-Marquette Electric Cooperative and the former Columbus Rural Electric Cooperative.
 In 1992, a second successful merger combined Adams-Columbia with the former Waushara County Electric Cooperative.